McJtyMods/interactionwheel/README.md

-# ImmersiveCraft
+# InteractionWheel
-Immersive Craft is a mod that adds a more immersive way to craft and store items
+InteractionWheel is a mod that adds a configurable gui for conveniant functions in game